 I was just listening to a stranger talking in a shop, and I was amazed she told me she had been in an abusive relationship.

 This is a fairly typical thing for me to hear.
 I don’t know why but strangers often share personal things with me.
-I think its because when I listen they have a chance to express whatever is on their minds.
-I think it is because they sense that I don’t judge, and that I seem like a warm and safe person.
+I think it’s because when I listen they have a chance to express whatever is on their minds.
+I think it is because they sense that I don’t judge and that I seem like a warm and safe person.

 Whatever the reason is, I often find myself listening to people telling me very personal things.
-I don’t mind that people share these things, but I also wonder where are their friends or people they can help them with these issues.
+I don’t mind that people share these things, but I also wonder where their friends or people can help them with these issues.
 Do they have anyone who can listen to them?

 I have had people who were friends at one time but they ignored me for years or did some silly thing like that.
 To me, a friend is forever.
-Yes they might go through hard times, but they still communicate with you.
-What someone doesn’t communicate with me for an extended period of time, they are no longer a friend.
+Yes, they might go through hard times, but they still communicate with you.
+When someone doesn’t communicate with me for an extended period of time, they are no longer a friend.
 A friend is a verb, not a noun.
 It is someone who does something, not someone who you once did something with.

 I have had many people pass through my life that I would consider friends.
 I was a great friend to them.
 Sadly, many people did not feel that same need to communicate and share their life I did.
-Yes people move on different paths, and I wish I could have been friends with all of them still.
+Yes, people move on different paths, and I wish I could have been friends with all of them still.

 I think a friendship at first is respect.
 When that woman shared with me she had been abused, it saddens me to think that at times I have let myself be abused as well.
 I had a job once where I was yelled at, not because I did something wrong, but because the person was just a jerk and wanted a puppy to kick.

 If you are being kicked and abused the person is sick and a jerk.
 Leave and don’t look back.